enkore/i3pystatus/docs/configuration.rst

 Configuration
 =============

-The config file is just a normal Python script.
+The config file is a normal Python script.
+The status bar is controlled by a central status object, which individual *modules* like a clock or a battery monitor are added to with the :py:`register` method.

-A simple configuration file could look like this (note the additional dependencies from :py:mod:`.network` and :py:mod:`.pulseaudio` in this example):
+A typical configuration file could look like this (note the additional dependencies from :py:mod:`.network` and :py:mod:`.pulseaudio` in this example):

 .. code:: python

-    import subprocess

     from i3pystatus import Status